 These two buttons are used to turn on the gas / purge solenoids.
-When the transmitter is in the manual cal / purge mode (Commissioning Menu functions #23 and 32) the solenoid will be activated for as long as the button is pressed.
+When the transmitter is in the manual cal / purge mode (Commissioning Menu #28 and #37) the solenoid will be activated for as long as the button is pressed.
 When the transmitter is in the auto cal / purge mode the automatic cal / purge cycle is started.
 The cycle can be stopped by pressing the same button again.

-5.3.2 Keypad in the Setup / Commissioning / Calibration Menu
+5.4.2 Keypad in the Setup / Commissioning / Calibration Menu